 Modi flag bearer of Indian culture, tradition: Shah

-Union Home Minister Amit Shah on Saturday called Prime Minister Narendra Modi as the "flag-bearer" of the Indian culture and tradition.
-In his speech at an event organized by Vedanta Bharati here, Shah said, "Prime Minister Narendra Modi is touring across the globe as the flag bearer of the Indian culture and tradition."
-To buttress his point, the BJP National President said Modi took a holy dip in Ganga and attended Ganga Arati in Varanasi before taking oath as the Prime Minister.
+Union Home Minister Amit Shah on Saturday called Prime Minister Narendra Modi the "flag bearer" of Indian culture and tradition.
+Speaking at an event organised by Vedanta Bharati here, Shah said, "Prime Minister Narendra Modi is touring the globe as the flag bearer of the Indian culture and tradition."
+To buttress his point, the BJP President said Modi took a holy dip in the Ganga river and attended Ganga Aarti in Varanasi before taking oath as Prime Minister.

+He recalled that Modi had sent red sanders to the Pashupatinath Temple in Nepal for special prayers to be performed on behalf of the government of India.
+The Prime Minister had on August 4 2014 offered puja at the famous fifth century Pashupatinath temple.

-"But after a long interval we have a Prime Minister who sends across the message that we have a lot to give to the world," Shah said.
+"But after a long interval we have a Prime Minister who sends across the message that we have a lot to give to the world," he said.
+Addressing a large gathering of students at the Palace Grounds here to chant 'Vivekadeepini', authored by Adi Shankaracharya, Shah said chanting of sacred hymns in chorus strengthens the mind, body and soul.

+"It is the need of the hour to inculcate the teachings of the Vedas, the Upanishads and the Puranas, which Vedanta Bharati is doing religiously," he said.
+Remembering Adi Shankaracharya,Shah said the achievements of the great Sanyasi were beyond anyone's comprehension.

+"Though he (Adi Shankara) died young, he toured the country seven times and established the four Maths, assigning each one with the responsibility of preserving one of the four Vedas," Shah said.
+The Union Home Minister recalled that Adi Shankara was born in turbulent times when the Hindu religion was divided into various sects, leading to conflicts.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)